dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)
+Having a play around with the letter system and as to what is possible

 Each of my letters is composed with two circles.
 The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.